Who sits on the Expert Committees, as part of the Global Cancer Update Programme, and what do they do?

 She has served on several committees including: the National Cancer Policy Forum of the National Academy of Sciences, guidelines panels of the American Cancer Society, World Cancer Research Fund, American College of Sports Medicine, and American Society of Clinical Oncology, the Biden Cancer Initiative, and as a study section member for the NIH Center of Scientific Review.

-Currently, her research teams are testing the impact of a vegetable gardening intervention among cancer survivors across Alabama, and a web-based diet (weight loss) and exercise intervention entitled AiM, Plan and act on LIFestYles (AMPLIFY) among older survivors of obesity-related cancers across the continental US.
+Her research teams are testing the impact of a vegetable gardening intervention among cancer survivors across Alabama, and a web-based diet (weight loss) and exercise intervention entitled AiM, Plan and act on LIFestYles (AMPLIFY) among older survivors of obesity-related cancers across the continental US.

-Professor Folakemi Odedina, Mayo Clinic, US
+Prof Folakemi Odedina, Mayo Clinic, US

-Professor Folakemi Odedina is an internationally recognised cancer researcher and academic leader.
+Prof Folakemi Odedina is an internationally recognised cancer researcher and academic leader.

 She has led global research programmes for decades, primarily funded by the National Cancer Institute and the Department of Defense.
 This research focuses on developing cost-effective, community-based behavioral intervention programmes to address prostate cancer in Black males.